Kasarwadi railway station

 Kasarwadi railway station is a small suburban railway station of Pune Suburban Railway.
+The station code is KSWD.
 The station is on the junction of Old Mumbai–Pune Highway and Pune–Nashik Highway.
 Station has two platforms and a foot overbridge.
 Nearby areas are Kasarwadi, Nashik Phata, Bhosari, Pimple Saudagar, Pimple Nilakh.

-All local trains between Pune Junction–, Pune Junction–Talegaon, –Lonavala, Shivajinagar–Talegaon and Pune Junction– Passenger stops here.
+All local trains between Pune Junction–, Pune Junction–Talegaon, –Lonavala, Shivaji Nagar–Talegaon and Pune Junction– Passenger stops here.